 We usually ate at small local joints and stayed in cheap hostels, acts which confused Sunil who continuously exclaimed that he has never seen Americans who didn’t want a bit of luxury, but this was Christmas eve and he decided it was our time to splurge.

 We both nodded, even though neither of us even remembered what day it actually was.
-As Sunil opened the front door of a very fancy looking building and ushered us inside, we found ourselves in a beginning of a very long hallway, completely decorated floor to ceiling with sparkling Christmas lights.
+As Sunil opened the front door of a very fancy-looking building and ushered us inside, we found ourselves at a beginning of a very long hallway, completely decorated floor to ceiling with sparkling Christmas lights.
 I walked ahead, entranced by the twinkling colorful lights in the darkness, stretching my hands out, trying and failing to touch the sides of the tunnel.
 Suddenly, overcame by a random thought, I froze in place and twirled around.